skrewde/pdf-to-audiobook/roadmap.md

-Did  a little housekeeping and seperating the README from my personal notes on the project's scope and future featurs, requirements, and overall implementation details.
+Did  a little housekeeping and seperated the README from my personal notes for better readability.
+This doc contains notes on the project's scope and future featurs, requirements, and overall implementation details.

 ## Features/Roadmap: